nasoboem/Midi-Display-for-Nemesis/README.md

 So now you have 9 Pages of CC values to choose from.

-Before you program your MIDI controller you should decide which one you want and how to lay them out.
+Before you program your MIDI controller you should decide which features you want and how to lay them out.

 Here is how I have done it:
 <img width="1198" height="1663" alt="GRID-Belegung" src="https://github.com/user-attachments/assets/f7a33e61-280c-4d2d-bc62-782d5b66ee5e" />

 The encoders have two modes of operation pushing and turning.
 I usually used the push button function to switch between several parameters of the same feature and use the turning of the encoder to set the value of the parameter.
-The first 100 presets ar the factory presets, then there are some downloaded ones and some I made my self and yes I apparently have one preset twice.
+The first 100 presets are the factory presets, then there are some downloaded ones and some I made my self and yes I apparently have one preset twice.
 The only annoying issue that I have with the preset selection is, that only the whole module has a variable that I could set, so I use a counter from 0-7 to switch between the presets on one button.
 So if you switch buttons and you have been on preset 4 on that button you will get preset 5 on the next button and not the first preset of that button.
 I could probably change that behavior but I almost maxed out the amount of code for each button and so I didn't bother.

 I also didn't bother with features I could easily reach on the Nemesis itself.